What it means if Trump names China a currency manipulator

 - Seahawks cornerback Richard Sherman decides to take a break from the 'privilege' of holding press conferences

+It went a step further on Thursday, watering down the significance of the dollar and adding 11 additional currencies in a foreign-exchange basket, according to a document released by the China Foreign Exchange Trading System.

-When China’s currency, the yuan, falls against the U.S. dollar, Chinese products become cheaper in the U.S. market and American products become more costly in China.
+When China’s yuan falls against the U.S. dollar, Chinese products become cheaper in the U.S. market and American products become more costly in China.

 So the U.S. Treasury Department monitors China for signs it is manipulating the yuan lower.
 Treasury has guidelines for putting countries on its currency blacklist.
 They must, for example, have spent the equivalent of 2 percent of their economic output over a year buying foreign currencies in an attempt to drive those currencies up and their own currencies down.